 09-10-1937 Daniel Defert – Born in France, city unknown.
 He is a prominent French AIDS activist and founding president (1984-1991) of the first AIDS awareness organization in France, AIDES.
 He started the organization after the death of his partner, the French philosopher Michel Foucault.
 He and Foucault had been in relationship from 1963 until Foucault’s death in 1984.
 Defert is a professor of sociology and has been active in many international AIDS organizations.

 09-10-1960 Alison Bechdel – Born in Beech Creek, Pennsylvania.
 She is an American cartoonist.
 She was originally best known for her long-running comic strip Dykes to Watch Out For.
 In 2006, her graphic memoir Fun Home, was adapted into musical and won a Tony Award for Best Musical in 2015.
-Fun Home was named one of the best books of 2006 by The New York Times, amazon.com, The Times of London, Publishers Weekly, salon.com, New York magazine and Entertainment Weekly.
-In 2014, the Republican-led South Carolina House of Representatives Ways and Means Committee cut the College of Charleston’s funding by $52,000, the cost of the summer reading program for selecting Fun Home for a reading program.
+Fun Home was named one of the best books of 2006 by The New York Times, amazon.com, The Times of London, Publishers Weekly, salon.com, New York magazine, and Entertainment Weekly.
+In 2014, the anti-LGBT Republican-led South Carolina House of Representatives Ways and Means Committee cut the College of Charleston’s funding by $52,000, for selecting Fun Home for a reading program.
 Bechdel came out as a lesbian at age 19.

 09-10-1961 Dr. Karla Drenner – Born in Charleston, West Virginia.
 American academic and politician.
 A Democrat, she is a member of the Georgia House of Representatives from the 85th district.
 Drenner has four degrees from four different universities, including a PhD from La Salle University.
 A lesbian, Drenner was the first openly gay member of the Georgia General Assembly.
 Today, she is one of four LGBT members.
 Her campaigns have won the backing of the Gay & Lesbian Victory Fund.